-Trump 'absolutely' still wants Mexico to pay for wall
+Mexican minister: 'Wall was not discussed'

 Trump has threatened to use tariffs against Mexican imports and to withdraw from NAFTA, though the Trump administration earlier this year signaled it may not seek a wholesale rewrite.

-Trump's meeting with Peña Nieto came shortly before his highly-anticipated first bilateral meeting with Russian President Vladimir Putin.
+Trump's meeting with Peña Nieto came shortly before his highly anticipated first bilateral meeting with Russian President Vladimir Putin.